This is a review of The Ordinary skincare range.

-I generally won’t apply an oil every night, however, whenever my skin is feeling especially dry this is a great hit of hydration.
-I will apply this oil after using a derma-roller – it leaves your skin feeling dewy and will be amazed at how much your skin absorbs!
-The Marula Oil is antioxidant-rich and contains a bunch of great ingredients that will help you achieve plump and glowing skin.
+I generally won’t apply an oil every night, however, whenever my skin is feeling especially dry or dull, a good facial oil can provide that extra layer of moisture.
+I sometimes apply the cold-pressed Marula Oil after using a derma or jade roller or as the final step in my skin care routine.
+It leaves your skin feeling dewy and will be amazed at how much your skin absorbs!
+The Organic Marula Oil is antioxidant-rich and contains a bunch of great ingredients that will help you achieve plump and glowing skin.
 The best part?
 This is a fraction of the price compared to other well-known skincare brands.

 Granactive Retinoid 2% Emulsion